zzamboni/cf-learn.info/content/post/2017-08-30-new-release-of-learning-cfengine-3.md

-- The book is no longer published by O'Reilly Media - the new release is published directly by me, and distributed through Amazon as a Kindle ebook, available now (see link on the right).
-It is also available at a lower price (US$9.99) than the O'Reilly release.
+- The book is no longer published by O'Reilly Media - the new release is published directly by me, and distributed through Amazon as a Kindle ebook, available now.
+It is also available at a lower price (US$9.99) than the previous release.

 - The book now has an index!
 This has been a very frequent request since the book was first released.